What is an Academic Advisement Report?

 An Advisement Report or Academic Requirements report is a component of the Student Information System or SIS (www.case.edu/erp/sis).
 It matches courses a student has taken with the requirements of a particular degree program and enables the student to answer: What do I have to complete to graduate?
 Have I met my graduation requirements?
 The report does not replace written information such as The Handbook for Undergraduate Students, General Bulletin, and other departmental documents which explain programs and procedures but is rather a tool to assist in the advising process.

 Look at Your Own Advisement Report

 In your senior year, you will need proof of your eligibility to graduate as indicated by your Advisement Report.
 To view your report, sign in to SIS, select Academic Requirements in the "other academic" drop-down box, and click the Go button.

 If you wish to explore the requirements of other majors and/or minors, select the What-if Report option in the drop-down box, click the Go button, and follow the instructions to run a variety of requirements against your coursework.

 Under construction.
 An Advisement Report begins with general degree requirements, then school requirements, followed by more specific requirements for any declared majors and minors.

 Whom Do I Contact for Corrections?

-If your Advisement Report requires a correction, use a Correction Form (2-page pdf) to obtain approval from the appropriate department for the following changes:
+If your Advisement Report requires a correction, complete the Academic Advisement Report Correction form to obtain approval from the appropriate department for the following changes:

 - Course substitutions in major/minor requirements must be approved by the major/minor advisor